List of stripped Olympic medals: Record

 Some athletes have had medals taken away from them for different methods of cheating before physically getting on to the medal podium, such as American marathon runner Frederick Lorz at the 1904 Olympics and Swedish horse rider Bertil Sandström at the 1932 Olympics.
 These athletes are not included in the list as they were disqualified before physically receiving their medals, and in any case were never guaranteed to win them going in to the final round of competition.

 Russian wrestler Besik Kudukhov failed a drug test in 2016 from a sample taken when he competed in the 60 kg freestyle wrestling event at the 2012 Olympics.
 However, as Kudukhov had died in a car accident three years earlier, his medal was retained.

-In a few cases, the IOC has reversed earlier rulings that stripped athletes of medals.